Oleg Mitvol

-Oleg Lvovich Mitvol (Олег Львович Митволь) (born October 3, 1966) is a Russian environmentalist, businessman and government official, known for his activity in the chair of environmental protection department.
+Oleg Lvovich Mitvol (Олег Львович Митволь; born 3 October 1966) is a Russian environmentalist, businessman and government official, known for his activity in the chair of environmental protection department.

 Career

 Media tycoon (1997–2003)

 From 1997 to 2003, Mitvol was the chairman of the JSC newspaper Novye Izvestia.

 As media tycoon Boris Berezovsky, owner of the newspaper, had fled from Russia to London, Mitvol obtained a 76% share in the newspaper from him, but Berezovsky effectively continued to support the newspaper financially.
 However, on February 20, 2003, Oleg Mitvol, citing a decision of a meeting of the board, kept secret from the journalists despite their 24% share, accused Director General of Novye Izvestiya Igor Golembiovsky of misappropriation of funds and fired him.
 The publication was suspended.

 Berezovsky claimed that Mitvol's move was politically motivated, as the newspaper was opposed to President Vladimir Putin and on that very day had published an article by Vladimir Pribylovsky about the allegedly emerging cult of Putin's personality.